 My introduction to 'mental illness' came as a primary school aged child accompanying my Dad, who was a mental health support worker, to Larundel Psychiatric Hospital in Bundoora on school curriculum and sick days, where my siblings and I would dutifully follow him around, often being set to work cleaning up discarded cigarette butts in the courtyard.
 Friends with schizophrenia would be regular visitors at our family lunches, family outings, and at Christmas.
-One of these friends, a tall, slender man, nearly always sporting a leather jacket, gave me my first ever Teddy Bear which I treasured for years.
+One of these friends gave gave me a purple Teddy Bear which I treasured for years.
 I learned that some people hear voices that aren't there, and have unusual beliefs.
 And I learned that these people were kind, and gentle, and that their unusual behaviour made sense in the context of their voices and beliefs.
 Some of them liked their voices, who were like friends or advisors.
 Others suffered from relentless abuse by the voices.
-The immense pain and suffering psychosis can cause became evident to me as a child through the sad loss of a family friend by suicide during an acute episode of psychosis.
+The immense pain and suffering psychosis can cause became evident to me as a child through the sad loss of a family friend to suicide during an acute episode of psychosis.

 While completing a Doctorate in Clinical Psychology, I started working in public sector mental health services and private General Practices in Melbourne and was employed as a clinical psychology registrar on the “Clinical Psychology in General Practice Rooms Project” in 2006, an Australian Psychological Society (APS) and Monash University Initiative, which paved the way for Medicare reforms in psychology.
 My postgraduate research involved the design and implementation of a 10 week course for carers of individuals who hear voices - Carers Upskilling in Positive Symptoms (CUPS) - aimed at assisting a carer to understand and support their relative's coping.
 The CUPS program was manualised and it's content went on to be used in further research at Kings College in London.